3D-Aware Instance Segmentation and Tracking in Egocentric Videos: Ablation without category and instance terms

+Here, we ablate our method by disabling the instance and category terms in the cost formulation, relying solely on 3D location and visual feature costs.
+Note that this ablation is compared with the ``full'' version of our method on the object tracking task.

+As shown in \Cref{tab:osnom-comp}, this ablation results in a significant performance drop, with metrics falling below even the initial performance obtained using the base 2D model, DEVA~\cite{cheng2023tracking}.
 This is due to two reasons.
 First, without the ``instance'' cost, the model completely ignores the initial tracks provided by DEVA\@.
 Second, without the ``category'' cost, the model often confuses objects across categories (\eg pot vs sink, knife vs spoon).
-Since the Detection Accuracy (DetA) for a video/scene is computed on predicted instances per class, this leads to a severely low DetA for OSNOM on account of various misclassified instances.
+Since the Detection Accuracy (DetA) for a video/scene is computed on predicted instances per class, this leads to a severely low DetA on account of various misclassified instances.
 This comparison underscores the importance of our additional cost terms in maintaining robust long-term tracking performance in egocentric settings.

+Note, the ablation brings the method somewhat closer to the the OSNOM-like configuration of~\cite{plizzari2023}.
+Although our method was inspired by OSNOM, we can't carry out a direct comparison as the authors of~\cite{plizzari2023} have not yet released their code, or details of the videos used in their evaluation.